LeoJG49/LeoJG49/README.md

 ## Hi there ✌️

-I'm Leo, a junior Front-end Developer.
+I'm Leo, a junior Front-End Developer.

 I desing and build whatever it comes to my mind.